Susanna Clarke

-Susanna Mary Clarke (born 1 November 1959) is an English author known for her debut novel Jonathan Strange & Mr Norrell (2004), a Hugo Award-winning alternative history.
+Susanna Mary Clarke (born 1 November 1959) is an English author best known for her debut novel Jonathan Strange & Mr Norrell (2004), a Hugo Award-winning alternative history.
 Clarke began Jonathan Strange in 1993 and worked on it during her spare time.
 For the next decade, she published short stories from the Strange universe, but it was not until 2003 that Bloomsbury bought her manuscript and began work on its publication.
 The novel became a best-seller.

 Two years later, she published a collection of her short stories, The Ladies of Grace Adieu and Other Stories (2006).
 Both Clarke's debut novel and her short stories are set in a magical England and written in a pastiche of the styles of 19th-century writers such as Jane Austen and Charles Dickens.
 While Strange focuses on the relationship of two men, Jonathan Strange and Gilbert Norrell, the stories in Ladies focus on the power women gain through magic.

 Clarke's second novel, Piranesi, was published in September 2020, winning the 2021 Women's Prize for Fiction.

+In January 2024, she stated that she was currently working on a novel set in Bradford, England.

 Biography

 Early life

 Clarke was born on 1 November 1959 in Nottingham, England, the eldest daughter of a Methodist minister and his wife.
 Owing to her father's posts, she spent her childhood in various towns across Northern England and Scotland, and enjoyed reading the works of Sir Arthur Conan Doyle, Charles Dickens, and Jane Austen.
 She studied philosophy, politics, and economics at St Hilda's College, Oxford, receiving her degree in 1981.

 For eight years, she worked in publishing at Quarto and Gordon Fraser.
-She spent two years teaching English as a foreign language in Turin, Italy and Bilbao, Spain.
+She spent two years teaching English as a foreign language in Turin, Italy, and Bilbao, Spain.
 She returned to England in 1992 and spent the rest of that year in County Durham, in a house that looked out over the North Sea.
 There she began working on her first novel, Jonathan Strange and Mr Norrell.
 In 1993, she was hired by Simon & Schuster in Cambridge to edit cookbooks, a job she kept for the next ten years.